ncatlab/nlab-content/pages/7/8/3/0/387/content.md

-_Homotopy coherent category theory_ is the attempt to consistently merge the two 1-categorical tools for handling [[higher category theory|higher categories]]:
+_Homotopy coherent category theory_ or [[enriched homotopy theory]] is the attempt to consistently merge the two 1-categorical tools for handling [[higher category theory|higher categories]]:

 * [[homotopy theory]] using [[model category|model catgeories]] and similar structures;